How Do I Sum Colored Cells in Excel

 Each math function is assigned a number.
 For example, “9” represents SUM.
 The second argument, Ref1, represents the first-named range to act on.

-The Differences Between SUBTOTAL and SUM functions
+Differences Between SUBTOTAL and SUM Functions

 • SUBTOTAL only works on columns or a vertical range.
 SUM can work on either rows or columns.